-All undergraduate students apply through the Office of Undergraduate Admissions.
+All undergraduate students apply to the university through the Office of Undergraduate Admissions.

-Admission requirements for the College of Engineering are applicable to entering Freshman and to Transfer Students.
-Transfer and second degree students may also schedule an admissions advising appointment with Dr. John Schwartz, the Associate Department Head for Undergraduate Programs.
+Admission requirements for the Tickle College of Engineering are applicable to entering first-year students and transfer students.
+Transfer and second degree students may also schedule an admissions advising appointment with Chris Cherry, the associate department head for undergraduate studies.

-Civil and Environmental Engineering students that have completed the engineering fundamentals coursework sequence and are in good standing are required to meet yearly with their academic advisor, Ms.April Gonzalez.
+CEE students are required to meet yearly with their academic advisor, JeNai Davis.
 Students are to be advised in either the fall or spring semesters, depending on the student ID number.
-Even ID numbers are advised in the fall, before spring registration and odd ID numbers are advised in the spring, before summer or fall registration.
-It is the responsibility of the student to schedule these meetings, when prompted by e-mail from their advisor.
+Even ID numbers are advised in the fall, before spring registration, and odd ID numbers are advised in the spring, before summer or fall registration.
+It is the responsibility of the student to schedule these meetings, when prompted by email from their advisor.

 Advising is required each semester for any student meeting the following criteria:

-- Students on who are on academic probation or are ‘off track’
+- Students who are on academic probation or are ‘off track’

-- Students who have not accumulated 30 hours at UTK
+- Students who have not accumulated 30 hours at UT

-The Department encourages any student who seeks an advising appointment at any time to e-mail the CEE academic advisor Ms. April Gonzalez to inquire about scheduling an appointment.
+The department encourages any student who seeks an advising appointment at any time to email CEE Academic Advisor JeNai Davis to inquire about scheduling an appointment.

-- Schedule an appointment with your advisor via the Grades First e-mail that you will receive and bring your printed DARS report, Academic Plan and Curriculum Flow Chart with you to each appointment.
+- Schedule an appointment with your advisor via the Grades First email that you will receive.
+Bring your printed DARS report, Academic Plan, and Curriculum Flow Chart with you to each appointment.

 Students are encouraged to schedule regular meetings with their Faculty Career Mentors to discuss topics such as co-op and internships, career advice, graduate school, undergraduate research opportunities, professional and technical societies, and other professional topics of interest.

-Students who do not know their Faculty Career Mentor are encouraged to contact Ms.April Gonzalez, the CEE Academic Advisor.
+Students who do not know their Faculty Career Mentor are encouraged to contact Academic Advisor JeNai Davis.

 Students are required to maintain a cumulative GPA of at least 2.00 in all civil and environmental engineering courses that are taken at UT and used to satisfy graduation requirements.